Irgey/user-card/README.md

 2) User page where located user cards from bacend server.
 You can:
 - follow or unfollow user --> click on card button
 - load more user cards --> click on "Load more" button
-- go to Home Page --> click on 'Home Page" button
+- go to Home Page --> click on 'Back" button
 3) 404 page if you will get to non-exist route.
 You can go to Home page --> click on 'homepage' link